 There are some who rejoice in the eerie calm of a storm and there are others who rush for shelter.
 Regardless of one’s personal views, there is no doubt that extreme weather can have profound effects on local, state and national economies.
 Are these effects positive or negative?
 Well, it depends.
-In light of recent extreme weather events such as the drought in California, flooding in Texas and record snowfall in the northeast, read on to learn about some of the ways that extreme weather can affect the economy.
+In light of the history we have of extreme weather events such as the drought in California, flooding in Texas and record snowfall in the northeast, bad weather can impact the economy in a number of ways.

 Check out our mortgage calculator.

 Significant storms preclude many workers from being able to report to their jobs and that can create significant declines in revenue for the duration of the inclement weather, or even a much longer period of time.

 What’s more, consumer activity is usually suppressed during extreme weather events.
 Not many people are browsing and shopping during major snow- or rainfall.
 Thus we often see massive losses in sales and revenue.
 For example, according to Planalytics, the snowstorm that hit the northeast in late January eliminated $500 million in sales, even though the storm did not even remotely live up to expectations.